 measure, measure, measure, from the first few minutes of project activity to the last.

-FREE Monthly SE Industry News?
+FREE Original SE Articles and Industry News?

 PPI training is relevant to all sectors, including Automotive, Aviation, Consumer Products, Communications & Computing, Defense, Education, Energy, Infrastructure & Transportation, Medical, Production, Science, Space, and Resources.

 We have carried out major engineering, engineering management, and PM-SE integration consulting assignments worldwide, from requirements quality measurement to socializing systems engineering throughout a 2000-person enterprise.

 Project Performance International is a wholly Australian-owned consultancy and technical services company.
 The company headquarters can be found in Melbourne, Victoria, with client and work locations around the world.